 Fear of being seen – This is when you try to fade into the background or hide rather than speak up, step forward, or insert yourself into situations.

-Fear of living outside your comfort zones – This is when you refuse to try something new or to do anything that causes you to feel uncomfortable or awkward.
+Fear of living outside your comfort zone – This is when you refuse to try something new or to do anything that causes you to feel uncomfortable or awkward.

 Fear of feeling like a fraud – This is also called the imposter syndrome.
 It’s when you are convinced you have no idea what you’re doing, so you just fake it.
 You are sure that eventually “everyone” will find out.